idealparable/BibleQ/DidLazarusWriteJohn.md

 Who is John the Baptist to Caiaphas?

 Well, is he totally unknown?
-No, he's at the very least someone that Caiphas probably had to know about.
+No, he's at the very least someone that Caiaphas probably had to know about.
 I don't know who was high priest at this particular time, but Caiaphas still would likely know about John the Baptist.
 If he somehow escaped knowing who Jesus' inner circle was, it becomes even more implausible that he escaped knowing who John's inner circle was.

 Lazarus very well might already be involved; like I said at the start of this absurdly long Answer main section, it isn't surprising if John and Lazarus knew each other.
 Jesus may have called John not entirely out of the blue, even if John didn't know Bap.
 And if he did, Bap is Jesus' cousin.